Bacchanalia

 Carefully, each object was positioned exactly with its orientation adjusted to fit the space and people flow.
 Subsequently, the lighting was modified to add highlights, shadows, and drama.

 Everyone involved in this fast-track project pulled together seamlessly to make Bacchanalia an extraordinary and aesthetic experience.
-It is reportedly the most expensive restaurant in the world in its creation and fit-out.
+It is reportedly the most expensive restaurant in the world in terms of its creation and fit-out.
 It is a vibrant restaurant and member’s lounge like no other!
 Here you can be immersed in wealthy history, engage with priceless artefacts, and mingle with celebrities, all while indulging in a delicious meal!